 Although, of course, we’re not allowed to stake a claim to the film.
 It means lots of things to lots of people, isn’t that the beauty of it?
 As someone who grew up in London, it might seem I have even less right to try and claim it as a film of my generation.

 I first read Trainspotting in Japan.
 It screwed with my head, mainly because I was talking pigeon English every day and reading Scottish text at night.
 But, this was the first book I’d picked up that spoke to me, I identified with it.
 The writing was fresh, new, and I looked forward to reading more Irvine Welsh afterwards.
 He was funny, he was vulgar, he was honest.
 Aside from not living here in Scotland, or knowing anyone who took heroin, this was similar to my life, back home in London.
 This was the fresh voice of youth, the disillusion of what we might become, away from politics, the gaps in society, this is who we were.
 Those characters, heroin aside, (I feel like I need to push that on you, different drugs for different types) were my brothers, chums.
-We hung out in furniture absent flats, we thought up scams, we ran the streets, we shared the last cigarette between 5, and we thought we were cool.
+We hung out in furniture absent flats, we dreamed up scams, we ran the streets, we shared the last cigarette between 5, and we thought we were cool.
+We probably were.

 Now, 20 years later, these are the types of people we are.
 Well, kinda.
-Between my brothers and chums, there’s been spells in Jail, running from dealers, moving away from home, coming back home, building families, losing families, breaking ties, mending bridges.
+Between my brothers and chums, there’s been spells in Jail, rehab, running from dealers, moving away from home, coming back home, building families, losing families, breaking ties, mending bridges.
 All the things we see on the screen, we see IRL.
 All of those stereotypes, are right there in front of us.
 T2 is bang on as a sequel to this iconic time.

 Me?
 I’m the Renton who didn’t screw over her friends, didn’t move to Amsterdam, but instead chose life.
 Still choosing life.
 Happy days.